Inspired by “Heidegger vs. Aristotle on Being, Substance, Causality”

 On Unstoppable, Unrestricted, and Self-Consuming “Autonomous Rationality”

 The moment we act or judge x (a given example of experienced “such-ness”), it would seem we necessarily introduce an “is-ness” — and this is where the concerns of Mr. Jockin seem very relevant.
 Does Heidegger provide us a guide for how and when we should judge x (“such-ness”) and act on x in accordance with our judgment?
-I’m not sure — I don’t think it’s the case that Heidegger is against technology “in general,” just the ways technology has “started to do our thinking for us,” per se, an admonishment of the utmost importance.
+I’m not sure — I don’t think it’s the case that Heidegger is against technology in general, just the ways technology has “started to do our thinking for us,” per se.
+And he’s right about that.

 For more by Thomas Jockin, visit here, and Johannes A. Niederhauser’s work is not to be missed.
 For more by Rose, please visit O.G.
 Rose.com.
 Also, please subscribe to our YouTube channel and follow us on Instagram and Facebook.